 Theology on Reformational foundation

-The M & D programmes of the Faculty of Theology of North-West University focus on producing meaningful writing of dissertations and theses on Masters and Doctoral.
+The Higher Degrees programmes of the Faculty of Theology of North-West University focus on producing meaningful writing of dissertations and theses on Masters and Doctoral.
 We practice theology from the conviction that the Bible is the authoritative Word of God, All presuppositions (including our own) are subjected to critical consideration and reformation.

-Here at M & D Programmes, we are a family, we love our students, and we enjoy working with our students that come from all over the world.
+Here at Higher Degrees Programmes, we are a family, we love our students, and we enjoy working with our students that come from all over the world.

 1Timothy 2:3-4 - This is good, and it is pleasing in the sight of God our Saviour, who desires all people to be saved and to come to the knowledge of the truth.

 The following videos will assist you with your studies:

 Below is a list of general questions raised during the webinar hosted and linked to above.
 We thought it well to add them here along with Prof Voster's replies as other students might have the same inquiries.